AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

 Complete your resume.
 To turn in this assignment, email a copy of your resume (PDF format) to Dana.
+If you'd like feedback, please let me know.

 {% include "/includes/footer.md" %}